NordicESMhub/nordicesmhub.github.io/_events/2019-02-27-git_in_practice.md

   license: CC-BY-SA
 ---

-This is not a Software Carpentry, but a [self-organized 1-day workshop](https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/software-carpentry/time-and-place/190227_git) based on CodeRefinery lesson material.
+This is a [self-organized 1-day workshop](https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/software-carpentry/time-and-place/190227_git) based on [CodeRefinery](https://coderefinery.org/) lesson material.

 **Requirements**: Software Carpentry - introduction to Git.